Louise Lansdown - Founder and Director

-Alistair Rutherford - Research Assistant
+Alistair Rutherford - Founder and Manager

 Born in Liverpool, Alistair is a graduate of Royal Birmingham Conservatoire.
 He is the Manager and Research Assistant to the ARCO Project a role which includes the management of the project from both the U.K. and abroad, co-ordinating research and looking for new avenues for development.
 Alistair has spent time at the Morris Isaacson Centre for Music, developing the project from within and providing support on an individual basis for students and teachers.
 Alistair has presented on behalf of the project to the Association Européenne des Conservatoires and the Global Music Education League, whilst collaborating for joint publication in the British Journal of Music Education between RBC and BCU Faculty of Education.
 Alistair enjoys performing and teaching and has been involved with Arco since it was founded in 2015.
 He currently teaches Akhona and Mpilwentle violin on the project via ZOOM.

 In his spare time Alistair enjoys running, especially in his Running Viola costume and has raised awareness and thousands of pounds for ARCO through his prolific fundraising attempts in which he has set two Guinness World Records.

 Peggy Nolan - Founder, Cello and Chamber Music teacher